jzhang621/jzhang621.github.io/_posts/2016-02-21-the-loast-coast-trail.md

 ## Friday Night: Day 0
 <p>We arrived at the parking lot of Black Sands Beach just before midnight.
-It was pitch black — everything we could surmise about our surroundings came from the rumble of the waves.
+It was pitch black — the rumble of the waves provided everything we could infer about our surroundings.
 In 60 hours, we would be emerging from the soft sands below.
 But at that moment, the 4 of us — me, Rich, Dennis (my roommates from last year) and Shin, Rich’s girlfriend — stretched out as best we could in the car, hoping to steal a few fitful hours of sleep.
 </p>

 ### Background